 - Our Oil and Gas segment was impacted by lower commodity prices for crude oil and natural gas for the three months ended March 31, 2015 compared to the same period in 2014.
 The average hedged price received for natural gas decreased by 34% for the three months ended March 31, 2015 compared to the same period in 2014.
 The average hedged price received for oil decreased by 26% for the three months ended March 31, 2015 compared to the same period in 2014.
 Oil and Gas production volumes increased 23% for the three months ended March 31, 2015 compared to the same period in 2014. - We review the carrying value of our natural gas and oil properties under the full cost accounting rules of the SEC on a quarterly basis, known as a ceiling test.
-We did not record a ceiling test impairment for the three months ended March 31, 2015.
-However, using our current reserves information, a ceiling impairment charge could occur in 2015 if commodity prices for crude oil and natural gas remain at current low levels. - Our southern Piceance Basin drilling program continued with three Mancos Shale wells placed on production (one in January 2015 and two in February 2015).
+In the first quarter of 2015, our Oil and Gas segment recorded a \$22 million non-cash ceiling test impairment loss driven by low commodity prices.
+Using our current reserves information, further ceiling test impairments are likely in 2015 if commodity prices for crude oil and natural gas remain at current low levels.

+- Our southern Piceance Basin drilling program continued with three Mancos Shale wells placed on production (one in January 2015 and two in February 2015).
 Production results to date from these wells have been favorable, and exceeded our expectations. - Our Oil and Gas segment contracted for two additional drilling rigs to support drilling operations in the southern Piceance Basin.
 Drilling operations are ongoing for 10 additional horizontal wells on three separate surface pads.
 Due to the partial carryover of 2014 planned Mancos and other drilling capital to 2015, and the addition of one more Mancos well to the 2015 drilling plan, we have increased our planned 2015 capital expenditures to \$167 million from \$123 million.